 - a.
 The contest(s) that exceed the limits must be forfeited. - b.
 The head coach in that activity shall be suspended from coaching in any regular season contests, at the same level, in the same activity, for the remainder of the current regular season and any championship play-off events for that school year. - c.
 The head coach in that activity may also be suspended from coaching any regular season contests, at the same level, in the same activity, in the subsequent season for that activity. - d.
 The school will not be allowed to host any play-off contest in that activity during the school year in which the violation occurred. - e.
 The program will be placed on warning for a period of one year. - 6.
 It is required that all high school meets sanctioned by the OSSAA have a certified meet referee officiating the meet. - a.
-A certified official is one who has taken and passed the NFHS Track and Field Rules Exam. - 7.
+A certified official is one who has taken and passed the NFHS Track and Field Rules Exam. - b.
+There should be no unattached athletes participating in Oklahoma Track Meets during the season. - 7.
 OSSAA member school track teams may participate in three indoor meets between January 1 and March 1.
 OSSAA will not sanction indoor meets outside of Oklahoma. - 8.
 A sanctioned meet by OSSAA carries the OSSAA's catastrophic insurance coverage.
 Non-sanctioned meets do not have the coverage.
 A sanctioned varsity meet, grades 9-12, must have a certified track referee.

-Q All participants at meets are limited to narticinating in no more than four e vents including relays 7.
-An participants at meets are mmicu io Darucidading III IIO IIIOIE man ioui e venus, including letays.
+Ω All participants at meets are limited to - autiainatina im ma maama t han farm arranta in alradin a nalarra 7.
+All participants at inects are IIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIII Darucidading III IIO IIIOIE t nan ioui (events, including relays.